About Us

 'Not the north!' we cried.
 Whilst the north had long held a place in our hearts as being the most beautiful part of the island with incredibly dramatic scenery at every turn, it wasn't a place we had considered to live.
 We would see neither a sunrise nor sunset, there would be nothing to do and with more goats than people, we held out little hope for scintillating conversations with neighbours.
 Hardly a dream come true.

 Footnote: It wasn't too long before we discovered the great benefits of living in the north.
 Here, we can really enjoy being surrounded by nature and listening to the birds sing without the background of car engine noise.
-We feel privileged to live among our Palmeran neighbours who treat us as family (and ensure we don't expire from a shortage of potatoes!)
+We feel privileged to live among our Palmeran neighbours who treat us as family (and ensure we don't expire from a shortage of avocados, oranges, potatoes and more :)

 A lack of something to do has not of course been a problem and luckily we brought some skills with us.
 David is not only a mechanical engineer but had already restored a country cottage in the UK and a farmhouse in France.
-As for me, well I was brought up on a farm so was used to being free range, my motto being 'don't fence me in!'
+As for me, well, I was brought up on a farm so was used to being free range, my motto being 'don't fence me in!'

 As a job, I worked in hotel management .... mmm, that might come in handy somewhere ... and then as a SCUBA/Commercial diving instructor.

-And then there was our wonderful neighbour Pedro who showed us a trick or two about country life.
-We loved him dearly and he became the Spanish uncle we never had.
+And over time, we loved Pedro dearly and he became the Spanish uncle we never had.

 And, the icing on the cake is that during four months of the year,